Oscar Wilde: Biographies

 Richard Ellmann wrote his 1987 biography Oscar Wilde, for which he posthumously won a National (US) Book Critics Circle Award in 1988 and a Pulitzer Prize in 1989.
-The book was the basis for the 1997 film Wilde, directed by Brian Gilbert and starring Stephen Fry as the title character.
+In 1997, it was the basis for the British film Wilde, directed by Brian Gilbert and starring Stephen Fry as the title character.

 Neil McKenna's 2003 biography, The Secret Life of Oscar Wilde, offers an exploration of Wilde's sexuality.
 Often speculative in nature, it was widely criticised for its pure conjecture and lack of scholarly rigour.
 Thomas Wright's Oscar's Books (2008) explores Wilde's reading from his childhood in Dublin to his death in Paris.
 After tracking down many books that once belonged to Wilde's Tite Street library (dispersed at the time of his trials), Wright was the first to examine Wilde's marginalia.

 In 2018, Matthew Sturgis' Oscar: A Life, was published in London.
 The book incorporates rediscovered letters and other documents and is the most extensively researched biography of Wilde to appear since 1988.
-Rupert Everett starred as Wilde and wrote the screenplay for The Happy Prince (2018), a biographical drama film about Wilde following his release from prison.
+Rupert Everett starred as Wilde in, and wrote the screenplay for, The Happy Prince (2018), a biographical drama film about Wilde following his release from prison.

 Parisian literati also produced several biographies and monographs on him.
 André Gide wrote In Memoriam, Oscar Wilde and Wilde also features in his journals.
 Thomas Louis, who had earlier translated books on Wilde into French, produced his own L'esprit d'Oscar Wilde in 1920.
 Modern books include Philippe Jullian's Oscar Wilde, and L'affaire Oscar Wilde, ou, Du danger de laisser la justice mettre le nez dans nos draps (The Oscar Wilde Affair, or, On the Danger of Allowing Justice to put its Nose in our Sheets) by Odon Vallet, a French religious historian.